lyeoni/nlp-tutorial/neural-machine-translation/README.md

   - 13,014 sentence pairs.

 #### Models
+The model was trained with NVIDA Tesla K80, and the number of epochs was 7 (i.e. ~ 10 hours).

 - Baseline(base): Simple Sequence to Sequence model
 - Reverse: Apply Bi-directional LSTM to encoder part
-- Word Embeddings: Apply Fasttext word embedding (300D)
+- Embeddings: Apply Fasttext word embedding (300D)

 ### Extrinsic Evaluation